The CBF is a small charity, so having a national network of dedicated Local Champion volunteers means we can reach families all over the country.

 How can I contact my Local Champion?

-Our Local Champions are volunteers and not office-based and they don't have direct contact details, so please email email@example.com.
+Our Local Champions are volunteers and are not office-based.
+Therefore they don’t have direct contact details, so please email email@example.com.